GiMakerGit/Reymond/SECURITY.md

 # Security Policy

+The bot does not collect sensitive information like passwords etc Only collected information will be your rank score which in this version of the bot is not encrypted and publicly available

 ## Supported Versions

 Reymond Bot is getting security updates only for the last version of the bot.
 Please consider regularly reinvite bot to your servers making sure it will remain secure
-Current version isn't secure, continue using bot on your own risk
+Current version doesn't encrypt any data so use it at your own risk

 | Version | Supported          |
 | ------- | ------------------ |